twigphp/Twig/doc/advanced.rst

 .. note::

-    This chapter describes how to extend Twig easily.
-If you want to reuse your changes in different projects or if you want to share them with others, you should then create an extension as described in the next chapter.
+    The first section of this chapter describes how to extend Twig easily.
+If you want to reuse your changes in different projects or if you want to share them with others, you should then create an extension as described in the following section.

 Before extending Twig, you must understand the differences between all the different possible extension points and when to use them.